Working time accounts

 The statistics is a quarterly and yearly calculation of hours actually worked, number of employees, number of jobs and wages in DKK million.
 The statistics are distributed by industry, sector, whether you are an employee or self-employed, and by gender.

 The population and concepts as well as levels of the variables are defined by annual structural data sources.
 Short-term data sources are applied in projections to periods for which structural data are not available.
 Summation of the data is conducted before they are projected.
-Data are seasonally adjusted both for use in Denmark as well as for use in Eurostat’s business short term statistics (STS).
+Data is seasonally adjusted for national use.

 The statistics is relevant for users interested in social and economic statistics.